Russell George (Welsh politician): Gambling Commission Investigation

 During the 2024 United Kingdom general election the UK Gambling Commission Investigation into possible illegal betting on the date of the election informed George he was under investigation.
 Leader of the Welsh Conservative Party Andrew RT Davies said George was "standing back" from the Shadow Cabinet in the Senedd pending the outcome of the investigation.

 On 14 April 2025, George along with Montgomeryshire Conservative MP Craig Williams, Welsh Conservative Party director Thomas James and twelve others were charged with offences under the Gambling Act 2005 to appear at Westminster Magistrates Court on Friday 13 June 2025.
-He was also been suspended from the Welsh Conservatives, and announced he would no longer be standing for re-election following the charges.
+He was also suspended from the Welsh Conservatives, and announced he would no longer be standing for re-election following the charges.
+Despite this he later decided to run as an independent candidate and failed to be re-elected.